flaf/miscellaneous/puppet/modules/ppbackup/README.md

 automatically created.
 This user has no specific privilege and his Unix password is locked.

-The `keyname` of the key is the comment of the public key.
+The `keyname` parameter is is the comment of the public key.
 It's a string and its default value is the title of the resource.

 The `type` parameter is the type of the ssh public key.
 For instance, `ssh-rsa` which is the default value of this parameter.

 The `key` parameter is the content of the ssh public key.